wixplosives/stylable.io/docs/guides/handbook/runtime.md

 Up to this point, all use cases we saw for wiring elements were simplified or overly verbose.

-For example, in the following example we can see that we are binding the `player` class to the `player` view, as well as activating the `registered` state.
+In the following example we can see that we are binding the `player` class to the `player` view, as well as activating the `registered` state.

 <!-- prettier-ignore-start -->
 ```jsx